lavacake115/aws-translation-backend-service/README.md

 - Amazon DynamoDB
 - Amazon Simple Queue Service
 - Amazon Simple Storage Service (S3)

-These services will be used to create a translation backend service that utilizes Google translate's API library "googletrans".
+These services will be used to create a translation backend service that utilizes the Python library "googletrans', which is Google translate's API.